 March is Fraud Prevention Month, and Terranova Security wants to take this opportunity to emphasize the importance of raising awareness on information security best practices.
-As security professionals, whether you are deploying a comprehensive ISA program within your organization, or you have just started planning one, you hold the torch of fire regarding this month’s fraud awareness marathon.
-Your job is to pass it on.

 “Consumers and businesses play a crucial role in the fight against fraud.
 By recognizing scams and reporting them, they can protect themselves and assist the Bureau and its partners in stopping fraud.”

 Many Canadian businesses and financial services organizations are taking part in this year’s campaign alongside government representatives.